Cervical Neck Traction Device

 Whiplash: sudden forceful movements of the head causing neck injuries

-Symptoms can run down from the neck, into the shoulder, arm, and potentially to the hand.
+Symptoms can run down the neck, into the shoulder, arm, and potentially to the hand

 Changes in sensation like pins and needles, or a total loss of feeling in parts of the arm and hand is possible